geyunxiang/mmdps/README.md

 * Use this module to load networks/graph metrics or other features of a list of subjects/scans

 * `loader.Loader.generate_mriscans` is used to generate a list of mriscans from a list of subject names.
 This is useful if one want to load all (up to) first/second... scans of some subjects.

+* `loader.Loader.loadvstackmulti` is used to load attributes for a list of scans.
+The returned value is a list of Attrs.